calypsonet/calypsonet-keyple-support-website/content/keyple-support/compliance/_index.md

 </table>

 ### Terminal requirements support declarations
+For "contactless" readers, the 'RL-CL-RFSTA.2' rule defines the need for the product's RF properties to be certified according to the scheme defined by the STA.
+This RF certification of a smart card reader is under the manufacturer's responsibility.
+- All NFC readers are "self-declared" by NFC reader manufacturers as compliant with the NFC Forum.
+This NFC declaration is recognized by the STA and thus implicitly considered as compliant with STA certification.
+- Most of PC/SC contactless readers are by default not STA-certified.

+For reader solutions with the 'Selection' applicability, rules regulate “DF Name” processing.
+- For legacy library sets, these rules are respected, but the API used to set the DF Name to be selected was then accessed at the Calypso layer, instead of the reader layer.
+- Nominal versions of library sets correctly handle DF Name settings at the reader layer.

 Except for RF certification and ‘DF Name’ selection rules, all other terminal requirements defined by CNA for the reader layer, applicable according to the properties of the PC/SC or NFC reader solutions, are fully supported by default.

-For "contactless" readers, the 'RL-CL-RFSTA.2' rule defines the need for the product's RF properties to be certified according to the scheme defined by the STA.
-- Most NFC readers are "self-declared" by NFC reader manufacturers as compliant with the NFC Forum.
-This NFC declaration is recognized by the STA
-- and thus implicitly considered as compliant with STA certification.
-- By default, PC/SC contactless readers are not STA-certified.

-### Variations of Keyple libraries sets

-Different sets of Keyple libraries are available depending on the programming <span style="color: DarkOrange;">language</span>: Java or C++.

-For the reader and Calypso software layers, Keyple maintenance is performed for the last two <span style="color: DarkOrange;">generation</span>s of libraries:
-- the nominal branch based on Eclipse Keypop terminal APIs, for which upgrades and fixes are actively produced: Service & Calypso Card Keyple libraries with a major version number greater than or equal to 2.
-- and the <b>legacy</b> branch based on CNA terminal APIs, for which only patches continue to be supplied: Service & Calypso Card Keyple libraries with a major version number prior to 2.

-Finally, Keyple's Calypso libraries have evolved with functional coverage increases: first Prime Regular, then Extended and PKI.
-Command injection countermeasures have also moved from a permissive to a stricter implementation.
+All other reader layer requirements are fully supported if the reader plugin is developed in accordance with the development guide.

-### 'Keyple Java Service sets' definitions for PC/SC & Android NFC plugins
+### 'Keyple Java Service sets' definitions for PC/SC & Android NFC plugins (still <span style="color: DarkOrange;">updated</span>)
 <table>
 	<thead>
 		<tr>